AdobeDocs/marketo.pt-BR/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/tabs-in-the-msi-panel/interesting-moments/using-interesting-moments.md

    ![](assets/image2015-1-8-18-3a17-3a16.png)

-1. Escreva uma mensagem para sua equipe de vendas no campo **Descrição** , que explica por que essa ação é importante.
+1. Escreva uma mensagem para sua equipe de vendas no campo **Description** que explica por que essa ação é importante.

    ![](assets/image2015-1-8-18-3a18-3a23.png)